 Selfies are everywhere.
 With different fun masks, poses and filters, it goes crazy.
 When we coincide with any of these selfies, we automatically give an intuitive score regarding the quality and beauty of the selfie.
 However, it is not really possible to describe what makes a beautiful selfie.
 There are some obvious attributes but they are not fully prescribed.

 With the folks at 8bit.ai, we decided to develop a system which analyzes selfie images and scores them in accordance to its quality and beauty.
 The idea was to see whether it is possible to mimic that bizarre perceptual understanding of human with the recent advancements of AI.
-And if it is, then let's make a mobile application and let people use it for whatever purpose.
-Spoiler alert!
-We already developed Selfai app available on iOS and Android and we have one instagram bot @selfai_robot.
+And if it is, then let’s make an application and let people use it for whatever purpose.
+For now, we only have an Instagram bot @selfai_robot.
 You can check before reading.

 After a kind of self-promotional entry, let’s come to the essence.
 In this post, I like to talk about what I’ve done in this fun project from research point.
 It entails to a novel method which is also applicable to similar fine-grain image recognition problems beyond this particular one.